 2820 SE Ferry Slip Rd, Newport, OR 97365

 Old Town Bayfront District is a popular tourist destination and large working commercial port.
 Besides chowder houses, restaurants, galleries, shops, and a variety of family attractions, there are fish-processing plants and canneries.
-You can enjoy sports fishing and crabbing on public piers or watch barking California sea lions on the piers, jetties and docks.
+You can enjoy sport fishing and crabbing on public piers or watch barking California sea lions on the piers, jetties, and docks.

 Mariner Square in Newport is a home of Undersea Gardens, Ripley's Believe or Not, and the Wax Works.
 Open every day: Monday-Friday from 11 a.m. to 5 p.m., Saturday & Sunday from 10 a.m. to 5 p.m.

-Wax Works in the Bayfront is an amazing attraction for anyone that has an appreciation for art.
-Take a peek at exhibits showcasing talent with wax, with all artworks being hand-made; this is a true amazement to behold.
+Wax Works is an amazing attraction for anyone who appreciates art.
+Take a peek at exhibits showcasing high levels of the craft.
+Since all artworks are hand-made, this is a true statement to human mastery of the art.

-Undersea Gardens, located in Newport's Historic Bayfront, are the largest collection of a local underwater world.
-See the World-famous marine species of the Pacific Northwest through the windows onto the bay bottom.
+Undersea Gardens is the largest collection of a local underwater world.
+See the world-famous marine species of the Pacific Northwest through the windows into the bay bottom.
 A Live Dive Show with actions and special effects is available regularly.

 250 SW Bay Blvd, Newport, OR 97365